bitranox/wrapt_timeout_decorator/README.rst

                         in that cases use_signals will be disabled automatically.
                         type: boolean
                         default: True
+                        can be overridden by passing the kwarg use_signals to the decorated function*

     timeout_exception   the Exception that will be raised if a timeout occurs.
                         type: exception